vchiranjeeviak/personal-website/content/personal-website-setup.md

 All you see in the browser with the localhost url can't be shared with others or in internet.
 It won't work outside of your computer.
 To make it available to internet, the easiest way is to deploy this to github pages.

 - Go to [Github](https://www.github.com) and create a new repository.
+- Now, go to settings and select "pages" on the side menu.
+- In the source dropdown, select "Github Actions".
 - Go back to terminal and do `rm -rf .git`.
 - Create a file with the path `.github/workflows/deploy.yml` and paste this content there:
 ```